Where is the data?

 Well, I had this Raspberry Pi lying around on the shelf.
 After an evening (or two?) of Python coding I had a dockerized web scraper, which collected flight prices from Stockholm to Frankfurt – every twelve hours.

-After a month I rembered that I had this project running, downloaded the data (sh**, that was a lot) and loaded them in R. Unfortunately, it was really hard to see patterns.
+After a month I remembered that I had this project running, downloaded the data (oh, that was a lot) and loaded them in R. Unfortunately, it was really hard to see patterns.
 Flight prices are obviously dependent on loads of parameters.
-When I was close to have identified some patterns, SAS – one of the airlines serving the connection – started a promotional campaign… Nevertheless, one thing really surprised me: Flight prices are hell variable over time.
+When I was close to have identified some patterns, SAS – one of the airlines serving the connection – started a promotional campaign… Nevertheless, one thing really surprised me: Flight prices are extremely variable over time.

 I decided to visualize exactly this.

 -30 days until takeoff

 So I had flight prices for a bunch of journeys in early 2019.
 For most of these flights I had the prices directly before takeoff until up to 60 days before departure.
 After adjusting different time ranges, I began to get the feeling that prices start going up and down from 30 days before takeoff.

 I took a pen and paper and tried different ways of how to plot the price trajectories.
 Once I drew a circle and it reminded me of a stopwatch, which fitted well to what I wanted to convey.
 Later I realised that the circle also looks like an airplane engine.
 Perfect!

 After adding interactivity, the visualization got so complex that I was relieved to have used Svelte from the beginning on.
 It allowed me to modularise the code in a straightforward way, and was able to handle the global state.Explore the project